ruiying-ocean/blog/content/posts/2023-09-03-carbon-isotopes/index.md

 ## Conclusion
-Isotopic fractionation is like fliuds with different densities flowing through different reserviors.
+Isotopic fractionation is like fliuds with different densities flowing through different reserviors (namely global carbon cycle).
 Some stay, some go.

 ## References